tim-one/tim-one.github.io/psf/censored.md

 My personal complaint is that "willy" mispresented what I did, but by echoing the misrepresntatinos the PSF made in my list of ["violationd"](crimes) (no, I never mentioned reverse sexism; no, far from defending the doctrine of reverse racism, I opposed it; and I never expressed an opinion about any SNL sketch - all misreading the plain meaning of plain English).

-Subject: [PSF] A Call for Balance: Reconsidering extremist political views
+Subject: [PSF] A Call for Balance: Reconsidering extremist political views<br>
 Date: 2024-11-08 Fri

 Dear Python Community,